harunjonuzi/app-todothis/README.md

 # Todoology

-Literally the best todolist application on my neighbourhood.
+Literally the best todolist application in my neighborhood.

 ## Table of contents